siddhurc/Unity-Assignment-sid/README.md

 Exercise_2 :: This scene contains the Living room.
 Exercise_3 :: This scene contains the script to display the message in three functions.
-Exercise_4 :: This scene contains the roll ball game for the assignment
+Exercise_4 :: This scene contains the roll ball game for the assignment The game has two camera options : Press 'Q' for Camera 1 and 'W' for Camera 2.